guhrodrrigues/luxe/README.md

 ### Luxe

-Library of copy and paste components to illuminate your applications with elegance and sophistication.
-Build fast.
+Library of copy and paste components to illuminate your applications with elegance and sophistication. <br> Build fast.
 Ship with style.

 <a href="https://luxeui.com">See the website</a>